state-hiu/Mapgive/_posts/box/en/resources/0900-01-02-process-ideas.md

 Partnerships and building a strong network around mapping activities is key.
 In fact, a major benefit of OSM is how it easily allows collaborations between different institutions, because the data is so open.

 Mapping projects can be seen as one point along a process.
 The data is not an end point in itself, but a tool to achieve some other impact.
 Think through approaches to sustaining the activities and opportunities from the onset.
-This is where [partnships]({{site.baseurl}}/en/process/partners) are especially critical.
+This is where [partnerships](#resources&form-partnerships) are especially critical.